 For breakfast, you’ll find many options, like bagels, toasts, cereals, and hard-boiled eggs.
 There are options for small pastries and sweets as well.

 Lunch may include some small sandwiches and vegetable trays.
-Limited amount of soup and meat are available.
-Mac & cheese seems to be popular lately and it is very good (and probably very bad!)
+Soups and meats are available.
+Mac & cheese seems to be popular lately and it is very good (and probably very bad for you!)

 Vegetarians can usually find plenty of options at Delta Sky Clubs.
 Hummus and fresh vegetables are usually available, and there is almost always a vegetarian soup or pasta dish in the Sky Club with fresh rolls.

-The regular bar – or “The Bar” – offers everything from bottled water, flavored water in big glass jugs, and complimentary alcoholic beverages, such as locally-brewed Sweetwater craft beer.
+The regular bar – or “The Bar” – offers everything from bottled water, flavored water in big glass jugs, and complimentary alcoholic beverages, such as locally-brewed Sweetwater Brewery craft beer.